 5. If St. Louis style ribs and Memphis style BBQ are your weakness, The Galax Smokehouse in Galax is the place to be.
 In fact, everyone wants to be there.
 It didn’t take long after its 2003 opening for this BBQ joint to become a magnet for locals and tourists alike.
 When you’re good, you’re good.

 6. Old-school, slow-cooked, open-flame barbecue-you’re-going-to-LOVE comes from BBQ Exchange in Gordonsville.
 The Hartman’s have spent more than 30 years perfecting their hickory-smoked pork and chicken.
 You’re in for an amazing treat when you look up this whitewashed gem in Orange County.

-9. Dixie Bones - Named one of the Top 100 Restaurants by Washingtonian Magazine.
-Woodbridge
+8. Dixie Bones – Named one of the Top 100 Restaurants by Washingtonian Magazine.
+Woodbridge and Fredericksburg.

 Go ahead and start your food tour this weekend.